Frequently Asked Questions

 There are times when personal problems may affect your well-being and job performance.
 The EAP is intended to promote the health, safety and welfare of all individuals employed in agencies and to improve productivity within the public service.

 The designated EAP practitioner shall deliver a maximum of five (5) individual sessions per year at no cost to you.
 Payment for any additional counselling, treatment or therapy beyond the stated number of sessions will be your responsibility.
-Where you and/or your dependents are referred for treatment, payment for services rendered shall be your responsibility.
+Where you and/or your dependants are referred for treatment, payment for services rendered shall be your responsibility.

 The EAP will provide clinical services such as assessment and referral, short-term counselling and case management and follow up for the following problems: